ArnaudPel/CamKifu/res/doc/HowtoStones.md

 This tutorial is an insight on how the code dealing with video processing has been organized.
 In one sentence, the `VManager` class is responsible for creating and managing instance(s) of `BoardFinder` and `StonesFinder`, which both extend the `VipProcessor` base class.

 ## Coordinates systems
 A special care has to be observed regarding how matrices indices are used, since `numpy` and `opencv` do not use the same coordinates system.
-Usually there is as little fiddling with that as can be, but  TODO  For this reason, things like `y, x = get_numpy_stored_stuff()` and `opencv_stuff = ndarray[y][x]` may occur at several places in the project.
+Usually there is as little fiddling with that as can be, but  conversions do occur here and there in the project.

 If needs be, here's a visual example of the two different logics